webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 Occasionally, it may be useful to augment the scope by allowing extra links N 'hops' beyond the current scope.

-For example, this is most useful when crawling with a `host` or `prefix` scope, but also wanting to include 'one extra hop' - any link to external pages beyond the current host, but not following those links.
-This is now possible with the `extraHops` setting, which defaults to 0, but can be set to a higher value N (usually 1) to go beyond the current scope.
+For example, this is most useful when crawling with a `host` or `prefix` scope, but also wanting to include 'one extra hop' — any link to external pages beyond the current host, but not following those links.
+This is possible with the `extraHops` setting, which defaults to 0, but can be set to a higher value N (usually 1) to go beyond the current scope.

 The `--extraHops` setting can be set globally or per seed to allow expanding the current inclusion scope N 'hops' beyond the configured scope.
 Note that this mechanism only expands the inclusion scope, and any exclusion rules are still applied.
 If a URL is to be excluded via the exclusion rules, that will take precedence over the `--extraHops`.